nachocaru/xaprb.com/content/blog/2005-12-08-sp_showdoc.md

 ---
 title: How to use extended properties as documentation with sp_showdoc
-author: Baron Schwartz
-excerpt: '<p>This article demonstrates a stored procedure that uses extended properties to display table and column documentation in Microsoft SQL Server.</p>'
-layout: post
 permalink: /2005/12/08/sp_showdoc/
 ---
 My current employer has created a policy for documenting database tables.
 When tables are created or modified, we are required to add extended properties to the tables and columns.
 SQL Server 2000&#8242;s extended properties are name/value pairs, which can be attached to most objects.
 There are a few different ways to view them: